Fruchedes/my-kubernetes-notes/K8s-resources/readme.md

 #### MONOLITHIC ARCHITECTURE: is are monolithic stacks
 >> design approach where application stacks that are developed, tightly coupled and deployed as a single unit or codebase.
 What does that mean?
 All components are part of a single application Frontend, logic and backend.
->>The Applications share the same memory space **Examples of monolith stacks**
+>>The Applications shares the same memory space **Examples of monolith stacks**
 >LAMP: Linux, web server, Mysql
 >MEAN: nosql, expressjs, Angular, Nodejs